xcat2/confluent-docs/docs/installconfluent_rhel.md

 * Administrator: Full access apart from reading 'secret.' attributes for all data and operations
 * Operator: Removes the ability to change or add usernames or passwords in various contexts
 * Monitor: Suitable for health check programs, unable to do anything to effect operation of systems, but can get power state, health, and sensor data.

-If the web server is not already started, enable the web server:

-    systemctl enable httpd --now

 After these steps, the GUI should be available at: